 You need to find out why you want to use a content delivery network.
 To achieve the maximum result, you must set specific goals.

 #2.
 Setting up the CDN systems

 There are several options for using CDN.
-You can either take advantage of the free CDN provided by CloudFlare (as for example), or use paid analogs.
+You can either take advantage of the free CDN provided by CloudFlare (for example) or use paid analogs.
 If you have a small site with average traffic, a free version should be more than enough.
-However, with a heavy load on the site and server, it is recommended to order paid services of the top CDN providers in 2017, 2018 (we’ll list them below).
+However, with a heavy load on the site and server, it is recommended to order paid services from the top CDN providers in 2017, 2018 (we’ll list them below).